Autism, acceptance and adapting

 So how might we work together to do that?

-- Birth plans/preferences work on ahead of time help to cover what the person wants in all eventualities.
+- Planning - Birth plans/preferences work on ahead of time help to cover what the person wants in all eventualities.
 It also is a great exercise for facilitating discussions about how each step of the birth process might unfold.
 I have taken enquiries from Autistic people who have yet to conceive as they want to be fully prepared.
 As part of the planning process, asking someone about their pain tolerance might be helpful as Autistic people can be over or under sensitive to pain and knowing this in advance can help you to help them.

-- This may be even more important to Autistic people.
+- Research - This may be even more important to Autistic people.
 Knowing all the facts, risks and options helps people to feel prepared and in control.
 Looking into side effects of medication and pain relief options might be part of this research as they may be more aware of the sensations that medication can have on their body and be keen not to upset the balance.
 Additional exploration on non-invasive pain relief techniques such as water, self-hypnosis and TENs machines might help.
 This advanced preparation can also give an Autistic person the time they may need to process information and ask any questions that come up for them as a result.

 - Relationship building - We know that continuity of care has better outcomes for birthing women already, but a good relationship with a trusted person can be even more crucial to a positive experience.
 Doula's are in a privilege position to offer this continuity.
 Doula's can also help to build those relationships with other birth care providers who perhaps don't have as much time per appointment to really get to know their client.